xavdid/website/src/pages/index.md

 ### My life right now

-I'm a Senior Engineer on the [SDKs](https://docs.stripe.com/libraries#server-side-libraries) team at [Stripe](https://stripe.com) and work remotely from my home in San Mateo, CA. Before that, I was on the [Sandboxes](https://docs.stripe.com/sandboxes) team.
+I'm the Tech Lead on the [SDKs](https://docs.stripe.com/libraries#server-side-libraries) team at [Stripe](https://stripe.com) and work remotely from my home in San Mateo, CA. Before that, I was on the Stripe's [Sandboxes](https://docs.stripe.com/sandboxes) team.

 ### My experience